Cameron Anderson

 About

-Cam is a music cognition researcher in the Music, Acoustics, Perception and LEarning (MAPLE) Lab at McMaster University.
-His research examines the perceptual implications of music’s historic changes by blending approaches from empirical musicology and cognitive psychology.
+I’m a music cognition researcher in the Music, Acoustics, Perception and LEarning (MAPLE) Lab at McMaster University.
+My research examines the perceptual implications of music’s historic changes by blending approaches from empirical musicology and cognitive psychology.

 Education